koreo-dev/theyamlengineer.com/posts/controller-driven-infrastructure-as-code.md

 infrastructure management.
 It moves beyond the limitations of traditional IaC, offering a truly Kubernetes-native approach that brings the benefits of control loops, composability, and continuous reconciliation to your entire platform.
-With Koreo, you're not just managing resources; you're building a self-service platform that empowers developers to innovate within defined boundaries.
-You're automating complex workflows, enforcing organizational policies, and ensuring consistency across your entire infrastructure landscape, all through the power of Kubernetes controllers and programmable workflows.
+With Koreo, you're not just managing resources; you're composing Kubernetes controllers to do powerful things like building internal developer platforms, managing multi-cloud infrastructure, or orchestrating application deployments and other complex workflows.

 See what you can build with <a href="https://koreo.dev" target="_blank">Koreo</a>.